 - Transfer to a parchment-lined baking sheet.

-- Arrange apples on top, overlapping and leaving a 1½” border.
+Arrange sliced apples on top of dough, overlapping and leaving a 1½” border along the outside edge.
 Brush apples with brown butter and sprinkle on the brown sugar.

-- Beat egg with 1 tsp. water in a small bowl and brush crust with egg wash, and sprinkle crust with granulated sugar.
+Beat egg with 1 teaspoon water in a small bowl, brush crust with egg wash, and sprinkle crust with granulated sugar.

 Bake, until the apples are soft and juicy and crust is golden brown, 35-40 minutes.
 Rotate the galette after the first 20 minutes.
 Let cool slightly on baking sheet before slicing.